MaherKSantina/MSAutoView/README.md

 ```
 2. If it's an inspectable variable, set the value in the xib file

+### Setting defaut value for view in a specific view controller
+If your class variables are inspectables, you can change the default values in the storyboard

 ### Adding padding to the main xib view programmatically
 As a recap, the class will embed the xib's view in the main view by adding top, left, bottom and right constraints.
 To add padding to the constraints, we can set their constant value other than 0, you can do that in the `initView()` function: